-One example of a business case for making a grid modernization investment that the Department may want to consider as a model is the Smart Metering & Infrastructure Program Business Case developed by BC Hydro.47 As exemplified by BC Hydro's business case document, the assessment we envision focuses on system related costs and benefits (though not necessarily exclusively so), is based on assumptions that are clearly labeled, and includes a sensitivity analysis that takes into account the upside and downside variability associated with the key drivers behind the benefits and costs.48
+One example of a business case for making a grid modernization investment that the Department may want to consider as a model is the Smart Metering & Infrastructure Program Business Case developed by BC Hydro.
+As exemplified by BC Hydro's business case document, the assessment we envision focuses on system related costs and benefits (though not necessarily exclusively so), is based on assumptions that are clearly labeled, and includes a sensitivity analysis that takes into account the upside and downside variability associated with the key drivers behind the benefits and costs.

 The approach that we recommend is tailored to the unique aspects of grid modernization investments, including the high degree of expected interactions between utility investments and private investments, the complexity of quantifying some of the benefits that grid modernization investments might provide, and the uncertainties that might exist for some grid modernization investments.
-Grid modernization investments are not the same as other investments for which benefit-cost analyses have been developed, and the benefit-cost framework adopted should reflect the unique aspects of grid modernization investments.49 The approach proposed here borrows from and builds on the industry's experience with the application of the Total Resource Costs Test ("TRC") in the energy efficiency context, but differs in several key ways to account for the distinctive features of grid modernization investments.
+Grid modernization investments are not the same as other investments for which benefit-cost analyses have been developed, and the benefit-cost framework adopted should reflect the unique aspects of grid modernization investments.
+The approach proposed here borrows from and builds on the industry's experience with the application of the Total Resource Costs Test ("TRC") in the energy efficiency context, but differs in several key ways to account for the distinctive features of grid modernization investments.
 For instance, the proposal here allows for greater flexibility to consider benefits and costs that are difficult to quantify.
 It is also designed to allow a more nuanced consideration of the uncertainties surrounding benefits and costs.
-Further, while the approach we propose would include benefits and costs not included under the TRC approach, it would also not include all of the costs and benefits typically considered under the TRC approach.
+Further, while the approach we propose would include benefits typically considered under the TRC approach.
 Specifically, the approach we propose would not include consideration of the benefits and costs to private parties deriving from private investments.